sambacha/jsonlint/README.md

 ### Performance

-These are the results of parsing a 2.2 KB formatted string (package.json) with Node.js 10.15.3:
+These are the results of parsing a 3.8 KB formatted string ([package.json](./package,json)) with Node.js 10.15.3:

-    the built-in parser x 112,338 ops/sec ±1.09% (89 runs sampled)
+    the built-in parser x 75,073 ops/sec ±0.51% (88 runs sampled)
-    the custom parser x 3,520 ops/sec ±1.42% (88 runs sampled)
+    the pure jison parser x 2,593 ops/sec ±0.79% (89 runs sampled)
-    the parser with comment recognition x 3,406 ops/sec ±1.18% (87 runs sampled)
+    the extended jison parser x 2,319 ops/sec ±0.96% (87 runs sampled)

-The custom pure-JavaScript parser is a lot slower than the built-in one.
+The custom pure-JSON parser is a lot slower than the built-in one.
 However, it is more important to have a clear error reporting than the highest speed in scenarios like parsing configuration files.
+Extending the parser with the support for comments and single-quoted strings does not affect significantly the performance.

 ## License